Reviewed by

 Buy if you:

-- Want a skincare-makeup hybrid with vitamin C in the mix
+- Want a skincare-makeup hybrid with ginger root, vitamin C and E

 Skip if you:

-- Need heavy, full coverage, these are medium at most
+- Want full coverage, this is medium at most

 Clicking takes you to the seller's website.
 We may earn a small commission if you purchase, at no extra cost to you.